whily/yalo/README.md

    Here we assume that current directory is `cc` of the source tree, therefore `floppy.img` is written directly to the source tree, where scripts to run the image (e.g. `run-bochs`) are located.

+Above is applicable for both SBCL and CCL, assuming SLIME is configured properly for the CL implementation(s).

 ## Run Image